You’ve heard the buzzword omni-channel and you’ve probably been told that your business needs an omni-channel presence. It’s true.

 Nextiva is a pioneer in the VoIP space and is considered an expert in the industry.
 In business since 2006, they’ve set themselves apart from the competition by providing outstanding customer service.
 Nextiva is a privately held company based in Scottsdale, Arizona that answers to the needs of its customers, not a board of directors and stockholders.

 There are a variety of services and packages for small to medium sized businesses to choose from.
-Their feature-rich business phone service is cloud-based, which means that it’s scalable and easy to install.
+Their feature-rich, cloud phone system is scalable and easy to install.

 Amazing service is the motto that Nextiva lives by and the basis of their company culture.
 They strive to make every customer interaction, from beginning to end, an amazing experience.